Baha-Abdelatif/react-simple-counter/README.md

 # React-Simple-Counter

-## Quiz Application made with React
+## Simple Counter Application made with React

 Simple Counter application made to dive into React renders and states optimizations.
 Created with React as part of my preparation for the "Fullstack Web & Mobile Application Developer" professional qualification.